IGSN/igsn-json/README.md

 If you're having issues or not sure where something goes or just want to ask some questions then please get in touch with one of these lovely people: Jens Klump (in Perth/Oceania time zones, [jens.klump@csiro.au](mailto:jens.klump@csiro.au), Doug Fils (in central US timezones, [drfils@gmail.com](mailto:drfils@gmail.com)) or XX (in European timezones, [firstname.lastname@host.com](firstname.lastname@host.com))

-## Aims of the sprint

-* Determine how difficult (or not) it will be for agents to make the required changes to their landing pages to conform to the new requirements and provide crawler guidance in robot.txt and sitemap.xml files.
-* Determine how difficult or not it is will be to develop new web crawlers for aggregators to aggregate data.
-* Uncover any new ways of using aggregated data that might be of interest to the community
-* Determine what services IGSN eV needs to provide to agents to support their publication role (e.g. publication of JSON Schema, JSON LD contexts etc, authentication, role-based access etc)

 ## Context

 The current implementation of IGSN is an excellent combination of lean centralised functions that are supported by federated services.
 This has given IGSN the ability to adapt to requirements arising from new communities joining the system.
 To accommodate a more diverse community of users and a much larger number of sample registrations requires a number of changes.